BardisRenos/CapApplication/README.md

 - CustomerAPI

 ```
-POST api/v1/createAccount - create a new account for an existing customer
+POST api/v1/createAccount - create a new account for an existing customer.
-GET  api/v1/customer?surname= "LastName" - retireves an existing customer
+GET  api/v1/customer?surname - retireves an existing customer with all transactions.
 ```

 ### Installation